-The taskmgr can be launched in any of the following ways, "Run command, PowerShell, Command Prompt, and the File Explorer etc".
-Kindly refer to these similar guides: Enable or disable startup programs: How to view or change programs that run on startup, , how to stop Cisco Webex Meetings from starting up automatically on macOS, how to stop Zoom App from launching automatically at startup on Mac,
+The task mgr can be launched in any of the following ways.
+Via the “Run command, PowerShell, Command Prompt, and the File Explorer etc”.
+Kindly refer to these similar guides: Enable or disable startup programs: How to view or change programs that run on startup.
+How to stop Cisco Webex Meetings from starting up automatically on macOS, how to stop Zoom App from launching automatically at startup on Mac,

 Add the Task Manager access to the Start menu or Taskbar

-Because the taskbar isn’t available to us as it was in Windows 10, there is a need to locate the Task Manager and pin it to the start menu or taskbar.
+Since the Windows 10 taskbar isn’t accessible.
+We will find the Task Manager and pin it to the start menu or taskbar.
 To do this, please follow the steps below.

 Add the Task Manager shortcut to the Desktop

-Most users are use to having shortcuts on their desktops.
-If you are this type of user and would like to have the task manager item on your desktop, you are the right place.
+Most users are used to having shortcuts on their desktops.
+If you’re a user wanting the task manager item on your desktop, you’ve come to the right place.
 Kindly follow the below steps to do this.

 Right-click a space on the desktop and select New - And choose the Shortcut option in the submenu as shown below.

 This will open the shortcut wizard.
 If you are ok with the name “taskmgr.exe”, then click on Finish.

 I wish to name it “Task Manager” and will click on Finish”

 As you can see below, we have successfully created the Task Manager on the Desktop.
 Here is a related guide: manage automatic login on macOS: Fix username greyed out for automatic login.
 And start an application automatically on Mac.